drbobbeaty/DKit/README.md

 registered listeners are sent the same item, in turn.
 The order is not guaranteed, but all will be messaged with the data.
 With these classes being templates, it's easy to make them move integers, or pointer to classes, etc.

+The `dkit::adapter` class is a `dkit::source` and a `dkit::sink`
+_back-to-back_ so that it _takes_ one template type, and generates another template type.
+This could be in-line, or it could be a buffered operation, or it could be that one input generates many outputs - it's totally up to the implementation.
+The use of this is just as easy as you'd think - as a multiple inheritance template class, it's just got the same methods that the `dkit::source` and `dkit::sink` have - just in one object.

 The real utility of these classes is that they provide all the necessary infrastructure that's needed for you to build on.
 You simple subclass the